LEARNING SUPPORT SERVICES POLICY

 Level 3 – The psycho-educational assessment reveals significant deficits (social, emotional or educational) that require accommodations in the classroom, or support services (OT, SLP, Counselling) to be either successful at school or supported in their wellness.

 - An Individual Education Plan (IEP) is developed for each student that has been identified as having a designated (low-incidence) special learning need.
-The only instances in which an IEP is not required is when child with a designated special need;
+The only instances in which an IEP is not required is when a child with a designated special need:

 - requires little or no adaptations to materials, instruction or assessment methods; or